Frequently Asked Questions

 Do I need to renew my application each year

-Yes, once a year, normally on the anniversary of your application.
+Yes.
+Your application must be renewed once a year, usually on the anniversary of your original application.

 What if someone in my household has a health or welfare condition